Oleksii-Op/CarMarket/README.md

     * A user changes his ad's information (price off, drop price, additional information)
   * Defining connections between actors and objects:
-    * Users can interact with database to store their ads, viewing different ads allowing sorting by some attributes as: sorting by car maker, price, color etc.
+    * Users can interact with database to store their ads, viewing different ads allowing sorting by some attributes as: sorting by carmaker, price, color etc.
     * Administrators have rights to modify/delete existing ads or users to avoid fake and fraud ads.
     * Some subjects may have access to sales records to analyse which vehicles